CHOP overview

 You also get scenario-based questions that put CHOP's checklists into a real project context, full-length mock exams that mirror ExAC pacing, and free study notes for every section.
 Try a few sample questions first, then check pricing when you want the full bank.

 Section 4 (Construction and practice).
-CHOP is listed as a primary resource for every Section 4 category, including bidding and contracts, construction office functions, construction field functions, and project management.
-It is also a primary resource for many Section 1 and Section 3 categories.
+CHOP is listed as a primary reference for every Section 4 category, including bidding and contracts, construction office functions, construction field functions, and project management.
+It is also a primary reference for many Section 1 and Section 3 categories.

-The current edition is the Third Edition, developed by the RAIC between 2020 and 2022.
-Earlier editions appeared in 1976 and 1999.
-The Third Edition is the version ExAC candidates should be studying.
+The current edition is the Third Edition of 2020, developed by the RAIC between 2020 and 2022.
+It is the version ExAC candidates should be studying.

 Skim once for the shape of the handbook, then go deep on Parts 3, 5, and 6.
 Tab the chapters on scope of services, general review, contracts, and project closeout.
 Read CHOP alongside CCDC 2 and RAIC Document 6, and test yourself with scenario-based practice questions.